monashamma/monashamma/README.md

 <br>

-- A passionate Self-taught Front-end developer
+- A passionate Self-taught Front-end and Back-end developer
 - Currently learning Web Development by Self
 - Personal website [link](https://www.0xabdulkhalid.ml)
 - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://read.cv/0xabdulkhalid)